xmos/fwk_voice/modules/lib_ic/doc/src/getting_started.rst

 -------------

 The API is presented as three simple functions.
 These are initialisation, filtering and adaption.
-Initialisation is called once and filtering and adaption is called once per frame of samples.
-The perormance requirement is relative low (less than 12MIPS) and as such is supplied in a single threaded implementation only.
+Initialisation is called once at startup and filtering and adaption is called once per frame of samples.
+The perormance requirement is relative low (around 12MIPS) and as such is supplied as a single threaded implementation only.

 Getting and Building